elvislittle/repo-frontend-prod/README.md

-# repo-frontend-prod
+# This is a prod javascript repository for frontend developers.
-Some javascript code
+Created by Pavel Kaspiarovich